 “Peace is when you have physical, spiritual, mental and social wellbeing.
 That’s what my goal was when I started the health training - a totally holistic approach to healing.”
 Dr Sasa

-Our health programme consists of six projects, five of which will be active in this financial year.
+The health programme consists of five projects, four of which will be active in this financial year.

-We will continue to run training for Traditional Birth Attendants, focused on reducing the rate of neonatal and maternal deaths along with a reduction in the incidence of infant and maternal illness.
-This work will be developed through our ongoing partnership with Birthlink UK, providing support to 90 birth attendants on an annual basis.
+HHM continue to run training for Traditional Birth Attendants, focused on reducing the rate of neonatal and maternal deaths along with a reduction in the incidence of infant and maternal illness.
+This work will be developed through an ongoing partnership with Birthlink UK, providing support to the 166 TBAs already trained, on an annual basis.

 True to our vision of seeing villages become ‘self-developed’, and in order to meet the ongoing costs of healthcare across the region, a community health financing initiative will be piloted this year.
 This will provide a capital investment fund of seed and livestock donated to village health committees, with the aim for the ‘fund’ to return a profit at the end of the first year.
 After five years the fund will cover the annual cost of an area coordinator, a basic supply of medicine to the village and a stipend for the community health worker.